Bryton Mellott: Chicago Flag Burner Files Lawsuits Over Arrest

 “I am not proud to be an American.
 In this moment, being proud of my country is to ignore the atrocities committed against people of color, people living in poverty, people who identify as women, and against my own queer community on a daily basis.”

-Police in Urbana, a Chicago suburb, arrested Mellot while he was working at Walmart at least in part, for his own protection, they maintain.
-Law enforcement officers were concerned about the threats of violence which had been levied on social media being carried out and Bryton Mellot or Walmart shoppers and employees, getting hurt, Fox News notes.
+Police in Urbana, a Chicago suburb, arrested Mellot while he was working at Walmart at least, in part, for his own protection, they maintain.
+Law enforcement officers were concerned about the threats of violence which had been levied on social media being carried out, and Bryton Mellot or Walmart shoppers and employees getting hurt, Fox News notes.

 @Walmart if you love your country and troops fire him ASAP!! #brytonmellot pic.twitter.com/xl8uHhAPK0